python-attrs/cattrs/docs/customizing.md

 ### `forbid_extra_keys`

-By default `cattrs` is lenient in accepting unstructured input.
+By default _cattrs_ is lenient in accepting unstructured input.
 If extra keys are present in a dictionary, they will be ignored when generating a structured object.
 Sometimes it may be desirable to enforce a stricter contract, and to raise an error when unknown keys are present - in particular when fields have default values this may help with catching typos.
-`forbid_extra_keys` can also be enabled (or disabled) on a per-class basis when creating structure hooks with `make_dict_structure_fn`.
+`forbid_extra_keys` can also be enabled (or disabled) on a per-class basis when creating structure hooks with {py:func}`make_dict_structure_fn() <cattrs.gen.make_dict_structure_fn>`.

 ```{doctest}
     :options: +SKIP